 Departments & Organizations

-Yale Combined Program in the Biological and Biomedical Sciences (BBS): Biochemistry, Biophysics and Structural Biology: DNA Dynamics; RNA Catalysis and Ribonucleoprotein Machines; Transcriptional Regulation
+Yale Combined Program in the Biological and Biomedical Sciences (BBS): Biochemistry, Quantitative Biology, Biophysics and Structural Biology (BQBS): DNA Dynamics and Transcriptional Regulation; RNA Processing and Ribonucleoprotein Machines

 Matt grew up in Ann Arbor, MI and received his Ph.D. in Chemistry from UC Berkeley.
 He commuted between Berkeley and UCSF, working with Kevan Shokat developing chemical methods to make synthetic chromatin substrates to study the biochemistry of epigenetics.
 He continued this work as a Helen Hay Whitney Foundation post doctoral fellow in Robert Kingston's laboratory at the Massachusetts General Hospital, where his interests expanded to include large non-coding RNAs and their impact on chromatin.
 He is part of the Chemical Biology Institute on Yale's West Campus, and The Department of Molecular Biophysics & Biochemistry, where his group's research focuses on developing new chemical and biochemical means of investigating long non-coding RNAs and their influence on chromatin biology.

 Post Doctoral FellowshipHelen Hay Whitney Foundation (2007)